Verra Mobility Corporation (VRRM) Shares Down Despite Recent Market Volatility

 Morgan Stanley gave a rating of “Equal-Weight” to VRRM, setting the target price at $15 in the report published on May 26th of the previous year.

-Volatility was left at 2.38%, however, over the last 30 days, the volatility rate increased by 1.76%, as shares surge +8.16% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +22.32% upper at present.
+Volatility was left at 2.43%, however, over the last 30 days, the volatility rate increased by 2.18%, as shares sank -3.37% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +14.43% upper at present.

 Insider Trading